robmarkcole/HASS-Deepstack-object/README.md

     file_path: /Users/robincole/.homeassistant/images/deepstack/deepstack_latest_person.jpg
     name: deepstack_latest_person
 ```

+## Face recognition
+For face recognition with Deepstack use https://github.com/robmarkcole/HASS-Deepstack-face

 ### Support
 For code related issues such as suspected bugs, please open an issue on this repo.
 For general chat or to discuss Home Assistant specific issues related to configuration or use cases, please [use this thread on the Home Assistant forums](https://community.home-assistant.io/t/face-and-person-detection-with-deepstack-local-and-free/92041).